Cloud Based Email Signature Management Portal

 Custom Data Entry Fields: We can provide custom fields to serve basically any purpose, and can label them in a way that makes them self explanatory.
 Below is an example of using three of these fields to include the contact information for an attorney’s assistant:

-Drop-Down Selections - Direct Substitution: We can provide a drop-down selection that users can use to add pre-defined text to their signatures (often used for titles or division names).
+Drop-Down Selections - Direct Substitution: We can provide a drop-down selection that users can use to add pre-defined text to their email signatures (often used for titles or division names).

 User Editable Drop-Down Substitutions: We can provide specialized values in a drop-down list that call for additional user inputs, allowing a fine degree of user personalization while still maintaining control over the general content.